|Search||Hot Links||What's New!|

 The preceding is an article by David Anderson, Fermi National Accelerator Laboratory, and Scott Eberhardt, formerly of the Department of Aeronautics and Astronautics, University of Washington, now at the Boeing Company.
 The authors have given ALLSTAR permission to present this article on the ALLSTAR website.
 The authors have written an updated copy of this article and provide it for all to use.

-The article is copyrighted by the authors and by magazine in which this article will appear in the February, 1999 issue.
+The article is copyrighted by the authors and by magazine in which this article appeared in the February, 1999 issue.
 More can be found in their book Understanding Flight

 ALLSTAR retains the copyright to the format in